 During the four years of World War I, Australia was involved in some of history’s most tragic conflicts (such as the famous landing at Gallipoli ), and horrific battles on the Western Front (France and Belgium) and in the Middle East.

-In 1918, after suffering a number of defeats and heavy losses, the German forces agreed to an armistice (a truce) with the Allied troops and this signalled the end of WWI.
+In 1918, after suffering a number of defeats and heavy losses, the German forces agreed to an armistice (a truce) with the Allied troops and this signaled the end of WWI.
 The treaty was signed at 5am on 11 November 1918, but did not officially come into effect until six hours later at 11am.
 The armistice was met by celebration around the world; people yelled, cheered and danced in the streets.

 For this reason, Remembrance Day was originally called Armistice Day.
 In Australia, it was renamed in 1997.
 The name change broadened the meaning of the day, widening the focus from World War I, to a day which commemorates those who served in any war or conflict.